PratikshaPandaPKP/Data_scientist_salary_prediction_2023/README.md

 # Data_scientist_salary_prediction_2023
 Created this project on May 2023.

-Data Science Job Salaries Dataset contains 11 columns, each are:
+Data Science Job Salaries Dataset contains 11 columns, each are:-
 work_year: The year the salary was paid.
 experience_level: The experience level in the job during the year
 employment_type: The type of employment for the role